za3k/qr-backup/FAQ.md

 - The output should include good documentation

 ## How do I find the maximum dimensions of my printer?
 If you really want to squeeze things in, you need to know how large you can print on a page.
-There are two options.
+There are two options to figure out the max print size.

-- Experiment (using --page and --dpi)
+- Recommended: Experiment (using `--page`)
-- Try to figure it out from CUPS.
+- Calculate it from CUPS PPD files.

 If you want to figure it out from CUPS, here's what I did:
 1. On CUPS, check out the PPD file for your printer.
 The Debian wiki has useful information about PPDs.
 2. Use the ImageableArea for the paper size you want.
-Subtract the two pairs of numbers--this is the usable size of the page (in 'points', or 1/72 of an inch).
+Subtract the two pairs of numbers--this is the usable size of the page (in 'points', or 1/72 of an inch, the same unit `--page` uses).

+You can also mess with `--dpi` but it's unlikely to be your limiting factor.

 ## When I print a page, part of it is cut off
 You may need to adjust the dimensions of your printer (or paper size, are you using A4 instead of US letter?).

 If you adjust your page dimensions to be smaller, and it works... but the QR codes are suddenly misaligned from your failing print by a small amount, you've hit a printing bug with full-size pages.
 You need to upgrade Ghostscript to 9.50 or later.

+I believe there is a remaining [issue](https://github.com/OpenPrinting/cups-filters/issues/373) in the new version, unfortunately.

 ## When I print the backup, the last page is rotated
 Pass CUPS the option 'nopdfAutoRotate'.